Optimizing quantum error correction protocols with erasure qubits: Error channels on dual-rail qubits and transmons

 For the erasure rate, which is a per-qubit-per-operation rate, we simply average the total cycle time over the number of operations in the cycle:

 When comparing dual-rail qubits to transmons, the two systems are affected by different noise channels that are not directly comparable.
-We now describe the channels and how we compared them in the main text.
+We now describe the channels and how we compared them in Sec.~\ref{subsec:nonerasurecomparison}.

 For the dual-rail qubit, it is easiest to analyze the system using a non-Hermitian Hamiltonian.
 Both transmons have some decay time $T_{1}$, and the non-Hermitian evolution of the system is given by

 We diagonalize the Hermitian part using $b_{\pm}=\left(a_{1}\pm a_{2}\right)/\sqrt{2}$, and then move to the rotating frame with respect to $H_{0}=\frac{\Omega}{2}\left[b_{+}^{\dagger}b_{+}-b_{-}^{\dagger}b_{-}\right]$: